 Islander’s shark cage dives are all-inclusive.
-That means four-star meals, snacks, all beverages (including beer and wine when done diving for the day), air-conditioned stateroom accommodations, Guadalupe Island biosphere permits, Mexican tourist visas, customs fees, taxes (no additional taxes or port fees are charged), masks, wetsuits, regulators, weight system and of course a very experienced, friendly and helpful crew are all included.
+That means gourmet meals, snacks, all beverages (including beer and wine when done diving for the day), air-conditioned stateroom accommodations, Guadalupe Island biosphere permits, Mexican tourist visas, customs fees, taxes (no additional taxes or port fees are charged), masks, wetsuits, regulators, weight system and a very experienced, friendly and helpful crew are all included.
 Plus we’ve got a hot tub on the back deck!
 Great for warming up, socializing, and topside viewing of the sharks.

 We have a 100% success record and a 100% safety record diving with Great White Sharks.
 As an American family-owned and flagged vessel, we are inspected annually by the U.S. Coast Guard for the best in safety.
 All our employees participate in the USCG’s drug testing program, another top safety point.
 Additionally Islander Charters is the whole package: we have the most experienced crew (owner John Conniff has been captaining dive trips to Guadalupe longer than anyone on the planet), a world renowned divemaster, we own and operate our own boat as well as using our own custom welded non-collapsible shark cages (custom designed & manufactured by the welder for Scripps Institute for Oceanography).
 This allows us to guarantee every aspect of your trip.
 We are hands down the most featured boat for Shark Week specials at Guadalupe Island.
-See our media page which includes links to various Shark Week shows, articles and documentaries.
+See our media page which includes links to various shows, articles and documentaries.
 There is a reason the experts (researchers, marine biologists and film makers) always come with us.
 If that isn’t enough, check out our passenger reviews on TripAdvisor.com – we are the best reviewed dive operation at Guadalupe!
 Islander Trip Advisor Reviews

 Yes.
 Despite what you see on some sensationalized TV programs, Great White Sharks are very cautious and graceful animals.
-Our crew is the most experienced in the business and passenger safety is our number one priority.
+Our crew is the most experienced in the business and passenger security is our number one priority.
 We have a perfect safety record which means no cage breaches, accidents or incidents between divers and Great White Sharks.